syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Cell Merging

 The Grid has options to merge the Grid cells based on the required conditions.
-This can be enabled by setting `AllowCellMerging` property as `true` and the merge conditions can be defined in `MergeCellInfo` event.
+This can be enabled by setting `AllowCellMerging` property as `True` and the merge conditions can be defined in `MergeCellInfo` event.
 In this event, you can get the column details and data of that particular row and column which is helpful in defining conditions.

 You can merge the rows and cells of grid, using `rowMerge`, `colMerge` and `merge` functions available in `MergeCellInfo` event's argument.